MouseLand/cellpose/README.md

 A generalist algorithm for cell and nucleus segmentation.

 Cellpose was written by Carsen Stringer and Marius Pachitariu.
 To learn about Cellpose, read the [paper](https://t.co/kBMXmPp3Yn?amp=1) or watch the [talk](https://t.co/JChCsTD0SK?amp=1).
 For support, please open an [issue](https://github.com/MouseLand/cellpose/issues).
+If you use Cellpose in your work please cite the paper.

+If you want to improve Cellpose for yourself and for everyone else, please consider contributing manual segmentations for a few of your images via the built-in GUI interface (see instructions below).

+### UPDATE v0.7 (Nov 2021)

+[Omnipose](https://github.com/kevinjohncutler/omnipose) is now officially available and supported as part of Cellpose. `pip install omnipose` and use the 'omni' flag and models to take advantage of it for long cells! (<i>E.g.</i>, filamentous bacteria.)
 Omnipose was written by Kevin Cutler ([@kevinjohncutler](https://github.com/kevinjohncutler)).
-To learn about Omnipose, read the [paper](http://biorxiv.org/content/early/2021/11/04/2021.11.03.467199), and check out the [README](cellpose/omnipose/README.md).
+To learn about Omnipose, read the [paper](http://biorxiv.org/content/early/2021/11/04/2021.11.03.467199).
+If you use Omnipose in your work please cite the Cellpose paper and the Omnipose paper.

-If you want to improve Cellpose/Omnipose for yourself and for everyone else, please consider contributing manual segmentations for a few of your images via the built-in GUI interface (see instructions below).

-### UPDATE v0.7 (Nov 2021)

-Omnipose is now officially available and supported as part of Cellpose.
-Use the 'omni' flag and models to take advantage of it for long cells! (<i>E.g.</i>, filamentous bacteria.)
-Many additonal options are available and we will be updating the documentation shortly.

 ### UPDATE v0.6 (Dec 2020)